One fire. One cauldron. And suddenly, cooking regains something essential.

 First, because they combine a historical, culinary, and practical approach.
 The recipes are not just simple "old-fashioned" dishes.
 They are inspired by specific eras, archaeological traces, historical sources, culinary archives, and documented traditions.

-Second, because they are designed for wood fire.
-Each recipe is intended to be cooked in a cauldron, outdoors, in a bivouac, bushcraft, barbecue, or family meal setting.
+Then, because they are designed for wood fires.
+Each recipe is intended to be cooked in a cauldron, outdoors, in the context of bivouacking, bushcraft, barbecuing, or a family meal.

-Finally, because their format is unprecedented: the recipes are engraved on double-sided wooden cards, without the use of ink.
+Finally, because their format is unprecedented: the recipes are engraved on double-sided wooden cards, with no ink used.

 They are objects of transmission.

-The Gaulish Cauldron Cuisine kit invites you to travel back more than 2000 years, to a time when cooking was done over fire, in simple vessels, with local resources.
+The Gaulish Cauldron Cuisine box invites you to travel back more than 2000 years, to a time when cooking was done over fire, in simple vessels, with the resources of the land.

-These recipes are the result of a reconstruction effort inspired by archaeological and historical knowledge.
-Ingredients were selected based on traces found during excavations: ancient grains, legumes, meats, wild fruits, fermented beverages, herbs, and roots.
+These recipes are the result of reconstructive work inspired by archaeological and historical knowledge.
+Ingredients were selected based on traces found during excavations: ancient cereals, legumes, meats, wild fruits, fermented drinks, herbs, and roots.

 Cooking Gaulish is not about folklore.

-It’s about rediscovering a cereal-based, rustic, powerful cuisine, close to the land.
+It's about rediscovering a cereal-based, rustic, powerful cuisine, close to the earth.

-Barley, spelt, millet, broad beans, split peas, pork, beef, game, mead, or cervoise make up a deep, often little-known culinary universe.
+Barley, spelt, millet, broad beans, split peas, pork, beef, game, mead, or cervoise compose a deep, often little-known culinary universe.

-The 10 recipes in the Gaulish Cuisine kit
+The 10 recipes in the Gaulish Cuisine box

-The kit includes 10 recipes engraved on wood, in 80 x 115 mm format.
+The box includes 10 recipes engraved on wood, in 80 x 115 mm format.

-This kit is ideal for ancient history enthusiasts, re-enactment practitioners, bushcraft practitioners, teachers, cultural mediators, but also curious individuals who want to experience a rare culinary adventure.
+This box is ideal for ancient history enthusiasts, historical reenactment fans, bushcraft practitioners, teachers, cultural mediators, and also the curious who want to experience a rare culinary adventure.

-Around the cauldron, a meal becomes a gateway to history.
+Around the cauldron, the meal becomes a gateway to history.

-Medieval Cuisine Kit: 10 cauldron recipes inspired by the Middle Ages
+Medieval Cuisine Box: 10 Cauldron Recipes Inspired by the Middle Ages

 A generous, spicy, and surprising medieval cuisine